courtolesee/Real-Estate-Listings/README.md

 ## Stretch Goals

 - [ ] Ability to delete an existing listing.
-Place the `delete` button on each listing card.
+Place a `delete` button on each listing card.
 - [ ] Move all `$http` requests to an Angular Service